dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 #### [C#](https://blogs.msdn.microsoft.com/dotnet/2017/11/15/nullable-reference-types-in-csharp/)

-C# recently added prototype for non-nullability for default.
-Unlike Swift and Kotlin, C# explicitly does not aim for soundess.
+C# recently added a prototype for non-nullability for default.
+Unlike Swift and Kotlin, C# explicitly does not aim for soundness.

 > There is no guaranteed null safety, even if you react to and eliminate all the
 > warnings.
 There are many holes in the analysis by necessity, and also some by